wellspringcp/wellspring/01-principles/01-03-equality-vs-the-morality-of-life-apologia.md

 - "Equality" cannot act as a shared legal foundation for rights, since any rational person who observes the world around them can see that humans are not in fact, equal.

 An objective morality is the only morality which can justly govern mankind.

-### A better way - a New Ideal to serve as the foundation for rights:

-Our metaphysical nature as a species is a stronger bedrock and foundation for objective rights and morality than either of the traditional theories of rights - especially because it is not merely a theory, but rather a set of observable, objectively verifiable facts.
-There is no harm in acknowledging that we are not equal.
-The fabric of our defense of the rights of the individual will not come undone because there is an even **better**, objective foundation for rights waiting buttress it.

-This more solid foundation is The New Ideal - the morality of life.